hdigital/parlgov-web/docs/migration.md

 of _ParlGov web_. _ParlGov legacy_ also includes a table that documents JSON
 keys.

-Data sources are documented with keys in the data tables, and these keys are mostly documented and checked in _ParlGov legacy_.
-A migration of the keys needs a substantial revision and is not included in the initial version of _ParlGov web_.
+Data sources are documented with keys in the data tables, and most of these keys are documented and checked in _ParlGov legacy_.
+A migration of the keys needs a considerable revision and is not included in the initial version of _ParlGov web_.

 ## External

-_ParlGov legacy_ includes additional information, such as party IDs and party names from other datasets, in database tables with the prefix `external_*`.
+_ParlGov legacy_ includes further information such as party IDs and party names from other datasets in database tables with the prefix `external_*`.

 These tables were not updated for recent versions of _ParlGov legacy_ and are not needed in a new version of ParlGov.